reecemillsom/mgclient/README.md

 **attachStatics** - For attaching 1 or more statics at a time to the schema.

+**Parameter: [{ staticFunction: Function, staticName: String }]** - The format that allows attaching of statics to the schema.

+*staticFunction* - Expected to be a reference to a function.
+Ensure this is not an arrow function.

+*staticName* - The name of the static function that can be called on the model.

+**attachQueryHelpers** - For attaching query helpers to the schema.

+**Parameter: [{ queryFunction: Function, queryName: String }]** - The format that allows attaching of queryHelpers to the schema.

+*queryFunction* - Expected to be a reference to a function.
+Ensure this is not an arrow function.

+*queryName* - The name of the query helper to be called.
+This can be chained with other mongoose model methods.
+E.g. find().

+**attachingCompoundIndexes** - For attaching indexes which are not at the field level.

+**Parameter: [[nameOfField: string, sortingOrder: number]]** - Format of an array of arrays.
+This is to keep good format of the field name and the sorting order.

 ### Utility functions

 There are some utility functions that will allow you to easily connect to a database and also disconnect plus some other potentially helpful functions.